Spockuto/blog/src/log_coffee/chapter_2.md

 Aborted (core dumped)
 ```

-Intially, we immediately suspected the `fmt::Debug` hitting a recursive call and was causing the stack overflow.
+Initially, we immediately suspected the `fmt::Debug` hitting a recursive call and was causing the stack overflow.
 So, we removed the `println!` from `main` and included a `println!` in `create_nested_tree` before returning to value to isolate the issue.
 (What's a debugger?)

 > Note that the function `create_nested_tree` iteratively creates the nested `Tree` and there shouldn't be any concern of stack overflow.